hphelion/documentation/hz.gettingstarted.md

 1. Click "Instances" under "Manage Compute" in the left-hand navigation.

 2. Click "+Launch Instance" in the upper right-hand navigation of the screen.

+***Create an Instance Image 1

-You can leave the default choice of the "Any Availability Zone" (AZ) box, which arbitrarily assigns an AZ for an instance or click the drop box to specify  where to locate an instance. **Note**: The default choice locating an instance in a single AZ offers high availability, ensuring a high level of operational performance.
+3. You can leave the default choice of the "Any Availability Zone" (AZ) box, which arbitrarily assigns an AZ for an instance or click the drop box to specify  where to locate an instance. **Note**: The default choice locating an instance in any AZ offers high availability, ensuring a high level of operational performance.
 You can also specify an AZ for an instance if you want to segregate AZs per function for your own organizational purposes; e.g., you could select AZ1 for your data center, and set the remaining two up later for other discrete functions.
 Such a setup is completely optional as the AZs share all information and work in tandem.

 3. Enter a name in the "Instance Name" box.